andreaallegra/GitTest/README_FILE.txt

 6: Revert
 Ctrl Alt Z
 7: Update
-VCS -> update project == ctrl T (done in git) conflicting changes (one in git) latest change in github
+to get changes the origin (remote) done by other devs VCS -> update project == ctrl T (done in git) conflicting changes (one in git) latest change in github

+next example: change in local

 PyCharm In-Depth VCS #3: Branching and Merging https://www.youtube.com/watch?v=AHkiCKG-JhM